-During the construction of the proposed high-voltage power line, the biodiversity on site and or nearby areas could potentially be affected by any removal of vegetation cover.
-However, habitat loss will be minimal and reduced solely to the construction of 74 pylons and the possible creation of new temporary tracks.
-Existing tracks will be used to avoid impacting natural vegetation wherever possible.
+During the construction of the proposed project, the biodiversity on site and or nearby areas could potentially be affected by any removal of vegetation cover.
+However, habitat loss will be minimal and reduced solely to the construction corridor of the 76 pylons and the possible creation of new temporary tracks.
+Existing tracks will be used avoiding vegetation wherever possible.

-Bird nests, if present on site, may be destroyed if construction starts during the breeding period, although, as highlighted before vegetation to be cleared will be very limited and most of alignment is localised over rocky plateau, with a lower vegetation cover.
-Most suitable sites for nesting are localised over graras habitats, which occupy a reduced percentage of the site.
+Bird nests, if present on site, may be destroyed if construction starts during the breeding period, although, as highlighted before vegetation to be cleared will generally be limited to the base for each of the poles.

+Furthermore, during the excavation works, direct mortality of small fauna could occur onsite, as some species such as reptiles or small mammals could fall into opened trenches and die.
+No trenches will be dug for the PL and vehicle movements will be on existing un-vegetated tracks where possible.
 The movement of vehicles and machinery could also pose a risk of direct mortality on small fauna due to run-over.
 Vehicles will use existing tracks where possible.

-Illegal hunting by the workers could pose an ecological risk for some species identified onsite.
-However, minor impacts on this kind are expected as the nature and type of project activities makes hunting or poaching by project employees unlikely, since these activities are usually carried out by local inhabitants for food or trade as a livelihood strategy.
+Illegal hunting by the workers could pose an ecological risk for some species of conservation concern identified onsite.
+However, impacts of this kind are expected to be minor or negligible as the nature and type of project activities makes hunting or poaching by project employees unlikely as they are fully briefed as part of induction training.